amp-pd/amp-pd-workflows/rna/update-samples-entity/README.md

 SAMPLE_ID_2 gs://bucket/SAMPLE_ID_2.L2.R1.fastq.gz gs://bucket/SAMPLE_ID_2.L2.R2.fastq.gz
 SAMPLE_ID_3 gs://bucket/SAMPLE_ID_3.R1.fastq.gz gs://bucket/SAMPLE_ID_3.R2.fastq.gz
 ```

+This mapping file needs to be stored in GCS.
+The GCS path of this mapping file will be used as input for the workflow.

 For the above example, the resulting `samples` table would then look like:
 ```